 Like your family, we too have suffered the loss of a child.
 On April 26, 2005 our 10-year-old Joshua, was practicing with his Irondequoit travel soccer team when he collapsed on the field and I was unable to resuscitate him.
 After 18 weeks, the medical examiner finally determined that Joshua was born with Megalencephaly.
 In simple terms, Joshua’s brain was larger and heavier than the average person’s brain.
 This congenital defect most likely triggered a seizure that ended Josh’s physical life here with us.

-There are many things that we have come to realize these past 11+ years while on our own grief journey honoring Josh.
+When Josh passed away, there were three things that we needed to have validated, but no one seemed comfortable to do so.
+Here is what we have come to realize over the past 17+ years while on this grief journey honoring Josh.
 We share these certainties with you.

-You will be seeing he/she again someday…in God’s time.
+- You will be seeing him/her again someday.

 We promise you.